- Is it Meljean or MelJean? Meljean. Lowercase J.

 - Do you have a newsletter or mailing list?
 Right here.

 - What are you working on right now?
-“Wrecked,” for Fire & Frost.
+The Blacksmith’s book.

 - When will it be published?
 I’m not sure yet.

 - Who will star in the next Iron Seas book?
 The Blacksmith…eventually.
 I don’t know when I’ll return to this series, although I want to at some point.